OpenDevicePartnership/patina-qemu/Readme.md

 *Hint: You can determine your host's target system via the `rustc -vV` command.*

+## Self Certification Tests

+Please refer to the document located at docs/SelfCertificationTest.md for documentation on how to configure UefiRust to run [Self Certification Tests (SCTs)](https://github.com/tianocore/edk2-pytool-library/pull/505) and how to run them.

 ## Notes

 1. This project uses `RUSTC_BOOSTRAP=1` environment variable due to internal requirements